strategineer/personal-website/source/cocktails/green_mans_whiskers.html.markdown

 steps:
   - Shake and strain into a chilled cocktail glass.
 notes:
-  - This is a variation on the Satan's Whiskers cocktail which replaces the Grand Marnier / orange curaçao with blue curaçao because that's what I have.
+  - This is a variation on the "curled" Satan's Whiskers cocktail which replaces the orange curaçao with blue curaçao because that's what I had at the time.
 ---